 Are you tired of keeping up with the Joneses?

 Do you need to stop pretending like you’re a Kardashian on Instagram?
-Cuss you ain’t.
+Because you ain’t.
 (Sorry, not sorry).

-In the age of social media, having “followers” is a measure of your success; posting filtered pictures with edited text, we project an image of happiness for the world to see, but it’s not a complete picture.
+In the age of social media, having “followers” and getting “likes” are measures of your success; posting filtered pictures with edited text, we project an image of happiness for the world to see, but it’s not a complete picture.

 Who Are “The Joneses”?